pockerman/qubit-notes/how_to/2025-12-30-connect-raspberrypi-connect.md

 After authenticating, assign a name to your device.
 Choose a name that uniquely identifies the device.
 Visit: https://connect.raspberrypi.com/devices to access your linked devices.

 For more information about Raspberry Pi Connect see [1].
+You can connect with your Raspberry Pi using a host of methods, see: https://www.raspberrypi.com/documentation/computers/remote-access.html for the options available.

 ## Summary